raffoe/eliraffo.github.io/README.md

 - Operated as the export specialist for international orders by managing documentation and movement of materials.

 #### Work Project Outcomes:
-- Conducted an analysis of the Delivery Department by quantitatively measuring costs and modeling possible profit/loss combinations which resulted in a proposed pricing structure that is estimated to increase department annual profit by $36,000.
+- Conducted an analysis of the Delivery Department and proposed pricing which is estimated to increase department annual profit by $36,000.
 - Created Visual models which were presented to Department Heads which intuitively displayed ~50,000 Profit/Loss combinations.
 - Developed an automated delivery price spreadsheet which is being tested for implementation in the Delivery Department.